 A wide range of materials and resources is available to support teachers and learners in Cambridge schools.
-More details can be found in Section 2 of this syllabus and at www.cambridgeinternational.org/mauritius
+Resources suit a variety of teaching methods in different international contexts.
+Through subject discussion forums and training, teachers can access the expert advice they need for teaching our qualifications.
+More details can be found in Section 2 of this syllabus and at www.cambridgeinternational.org/teachers